 Most people start to feel better and will begin to notice some change to their facial contour.
 By the end of week three, you’ll be able to get back to your routine without much worry of overexerting yourself.

-Factors that Impact Facelift Recovery
+Factors that Impact Facelift Recovery Time

-Age plays a significant factor in your recovery but shouldn’t limit anyone from pursuing the cosmetic procedure.
+Age plays a significant factor in your facelift recovery time, but it shouldn’t limit anyone from pursuing the cosmetic procedure.
 Younger people tend to heal faster because of the elasticity of their skin.
 When it comes to results, patients between 40 and 50 tend to have the most substantial changes as a result of their facelift.

 Following Post-Operative Instructions